GIT-Gizmo/GIT-Gizmo/README.md

 <div>
   &nbsp;

-<p>Working with top-notch peeps is the bee's knees, and I'm always down to chat about all things tech and web development.</p>
+<p>Working with top-notch gurus is awesome, and I'm always down to contribute and chat about all things tech and web development.</p>

 <h2 align="center"> 🌏 Socials :</h2>